Frequently Asked Questions – batch scheduling system

 In a short hierarchy: The HPC cluster consists of

-• compute nodes
+- compute nodes

 single, independent computers like your PC/Laptop (just more hardware and performance)

-• two or more CPUs (central processing units, or processors), placed in a socket.
+A node consists of- two or more CPUs (central processing units, or processors), placed in a socket.

 CPUs are the “program executing” part of a node.

-• several cores, which can be understood as distinct execution units inside a single CPU.
+A CPU consists of- several cores, which can be understood as distinct execution units inside a single CPU.

 The more cores, the more independent processes or execution threads can be run concurrently.

-Each core can either be used by
+Each core can either be used by- a process = task (MPI)

-• a thread (“multi-threading”), eg. POSIX threads or most commonly OpenMP (Open MultiProcessing)
+or - a thread (“multi-threading”), eg. POSIX threads or most commonly OpenMP (Open MultiProcessing)

 A pure multi-threaded application starts one single process, and from that, it can use several or all cores of a node with separate, (almost) independent execution threads.
 Each thread will optimally be allocated to one core.

-Most recent programs use OpenMP (see $OMP_NUM_THREADS in the documentation of your application).
+Most recent programs use OpenMP for that (see $OMP_NUM_THREADS

 Such applications cannot be distributed across nodes, but could make use of all cores on a given node.

-For historical reasons from the pre-multicore era, SLURM has parameters referring to CPUs (eg. --mem-per-cpu=).
+For historical reasons from the pre-multicore era, SLURM has parameters referring to CPUs (eg. --mem-per-cpu=

-For running a lot of similar jobs, we strongly discourage from fiddling with shell script loops around sbatch / squeue.
-For any amount of jobs >20, use Slurm's Job Array feature instead.
+For running a lot of similar jobs, we strongly discourage from fiddling with shell script loops around sbatch / squeue

 Using job arrays not only relieves the Slurm scheduler from unnecessary overhead, but allows you to submit much more ArrayTasks than distinct jobs!